Bulwell: 1600–1900

 In 1667, George Strelley "built a school for the educating and teaching [of] young children of the Inhabitants of the said Parish", a building that survives to this day, along with many other houses built at the time.
 It is now a private home, but retains many original features.
 An 1852 act of Parliament allowed a gas pipeline from Basford and the south to be extended and provide street lighting and commercial and domestic service that revolutionised life in the town.

 The earliest supply of mains water did not arrive until 1877, to replace many local springs, wells and the river providing for the needs of business and domestic use.
 Before 1877, water-borne diseases were rife and the river water highly polluted by industry and sewage, leading to high rates of infant mortality in the region.
 The proportion of children dying before their fifth birthday decreased by over 75 percentage points in Bulwell between 1870 and 1890, although this brought overcrowding and further demand for overstretched services like housing.
 Health care again suffered through insanitary living conditions, but the population continued to grow fast.

-1843 brought bad weather that did irreparable damage to the earlier St Mary's Church.
+In 1843, bad weather did irreparable damage to the earlier St Mary's Church.
 The architect of the present one was Henry Isaac Stevens.
 In 1885, a further church of St John the Divine in Quarry Road was consecrated.